Quick Navigation:

 Step 4.
 A pop window appears.
 Click the Force Quit option.

 Step 1.
-Open Finder.
-There are two ways to do this: click the desktop and press the Command + N keys, or select the half-white, half-blue icon in your Dock.
+To open Finder, click the desktop and press the Command + N keys, or select the half-white, half-blue icon in your Dock.

 Step 2.
-After opening Finder, press Command + Shift + A keys to open the Applications folder.
-An alternative is to check the left sidebar of the Finder environment.
+To open the Applications folder, you can either press Command + Shift + A keys or check the left sidebar of the Finder environment.

 Step 3.
-Check through the folders and open the one named Utilities.
-Again, lovers of shortcut keys can press Command + Shift + U.
+Check through the folders and open the one named Utilities, or press Command + Shift + U.

 Step 4.
-The Utilities window should open.
-Find and select Activity Monitor.
-Another window opens with a list of all active app processes.
+To view all active app processes, open the Utilities window and select Activity Monitor.
+This will open a window displaying a list of all currently running app processes.

 Step 6.
-There is an X button at the top-left corner of the Activity Monitor window.
-Click on it.
+Click on the X button at the top-left corner of the Activity Monitor window.

 Step 2.
-A pop-menu appears.
-Below the list is a Quit option.
-Press and hold down the Option key on the keyboard.
-The Quit option should now change to Force Quit.
+Press and hold down the Option key on the keyboard, and the Quit option should change to Force Quit.

-Yes, force quitting can cause data loss if previous progress was not saved before the app froze or became unresponsive.
+Force quitting an app can cause data loss if previous progress wasn't saved before the app froze or became unresponsive, potentially leading to lost work or unsaved changes.

 Use the Command + Option + Escape keys.

-Beyond understanding how to force quit on Mac, learning data recovery of unsaved files after a forced quit is essential.
-Although some applications like MS Office have in-built data recovery features, it's not the same for all Mac apps.
+Beyond understanding how to force quit on Mac, it's also essential to learn how to recover unsaved files after a forced quit.
+While some applications like MS Office have built-in data recovery features, not all Mac apps have this capability, making it crucial to know how to recover lost data.